jcolag/silver-bat-01-seeking-refuge/text/15-abyss.md

 He needs to explain himself a couple more times to convince them, but eventually they accept that they'll be able to make it twenty floors down without our help.

-As they move out of sight, the lights turn back on and he turns to me.
+As they move out of sight, the lights turn back on, and he turns to me.

 "I think that takes care of everything."
 He kicks the thug again.
 "And Jeeves tells me that the police should be here shortly.
 Shall we head out?"